SusithD/Tesla-Desktop-Application/README.md

 ## Contributing

+This project was completed as part of an academic project by the following contributors:

+- Nipul Kanishka
+- Kumal Illankoon
+- Susith Deshan

 We welcome contributions from the community to help make the Tesla Desktop Application even better.
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

 ## License